matrix-org/matrix.org/content/foundation/governing-board/bylaws/02-bylaws.md

 Group to define this for themselves, providing:

-1. They document the process (ideally publicly on their Working Group website page on matrix.org, but at least for the Board)
+1. They document the process (ideally publicly on their Working Group website page on matrix.org, but at least for the Board).
-2. The process does not loosen the existing restrictions on participating with the Foundation in general (i.e. members should be in good standing and aim to improve Matrix as a whole)
+2. The process does not loosen the existing restrictions on participating with the Foundation in general (i.e. members should be in good standing and aim to improve Matrix as a whole).

 ### Working Group Chairs and Vice Chairs Expectations